Phoenix Truck Accident Lawyers

 When a truck collides with another vehicle, the smaller one usually sustains the most damage and injuries to its occupants.

-Passenger vehicles are usually severely damaged by commercial trucks during an accident.
+Passenger cars are usually severely damaged by commercial trucks during an accident.
 Occupants can sustain a variety of injuries, ranging from minor to life-altering.

 Injuries associated with truck collisions include: